emlased/MONAI-Label-on-Runpod/README.md

 ![Image 3](images/tutorial_3.png)
 ![Image 4](images/tutorial_4.png)
 ## 2. Initializing MONAI Label Server
 1. The following text text can be copied and run in the RunPod terminal.
 This will create a virtual environment and install MONAI Label along with its radiology application in the /workspace directory.
 After running this text once, the RunPod can be stopped and started without needing to complete this step again.
-It will also create a script named start_server.sh containing all the commands to run the MONAI Label server upon starting the RunPod.
+It will also create a script named deepgrow.sh containing all the commands to run the MONAI Label server upon starting the RunPod.
 ```
 #create and activate python virtual environment in permanent workspace directory
 cd /workspace &&